Not sure if Hangry Joe’s Hot Chicken is right for you?

 Potential Mitigations

-- Your attorney can help you understand the implications of the 'Assignment' clause in the franchise agreement if the system is sold.
+- Your attorney should review the assignment clause in the franchise agreement to explain your rights and the franchisor's rights if the system is sold.

 Non-Disclosure of Parent Company